sbellem/qtee/qtee.md

 ### Root of Trust with PUFs
-:::warning
+:::info
-:construction: :construction_worker: :construction: _This section needs some work._ Maybe organize in 3 main sections: 1) What's a PUF?
-History, types of PUFs, etc 2) Security of PUFs (especially physical attacks) 3) How PUFs fit into the context of a TEE & which PUF is best for TEEs.
+:construction: :construction_worker: :construction: _This section needs some work._ Maybe organize in 3 main sections:

+1. What's a PUF?
+History, types of PUFs, etc
+2. Security of PUFs (especially physical attacks)
+3. How PUFs fit into the context of a TEE & which PUF is best for TEEs

+For the history of PUFs see Pappu's PhD thesis and Gassend's Master thesis. (add links)

+See [A Theoretical Framework for the Analysis of Physical Unclonable Function Interfaces and its Relation to the Random Oracle Model](https://link.springer.com/article/10.1007/s00145-023-09475-1) ([eprint](https://eprint.iacr.org/2022/1069)) _by Marten van Dijk and Chenglu Jin_

 For a somewhat formal definition of an ideal PUF and its properties see section 2.1 in [On the Physical Security of Physically Unclonable Functions] _by Shahin Tajik_ or
 [A Formalization of the Security Features of Physical Functions] _by Armknecht et al._